chuhan-ouyang/data-structures-algo/README.md

 * d

 ### :star: Dynamic Programming
+Just Think: Do I need to rely on previous states?
 > General Approach
 1. Decide the dimension of the DP array and its meaning
 2. Come up with the recurrence formula